-2 Formerly the Church of England (Northern Diocese) Act 1961, the short title of which was changed to the Church of England (Diocese of North West Australia) Act 1961 by No. 14 of 1962 s.
-1(3).
-The short title was changed again to the Anglican Church of Australia (Diocese of North West Australia) Act 1961 by No. 121 of 1976 s.
+2 Formerly known as the Church of England (Northern Diocese) Act 1961, the short title of which was changed to the Church of England (Diocese of North West Australia) Act 1961 by the Church of England (Northern Diocese) Act Amendment Act 1962 s.
+1(3) and subsequently changed to the Anglican Church of Australia (Diocese of North West Australia) Act 1961 by the Anglican Church of Australia Act 1976 s.
 7.

-3 The short title of the Church of England Diocesan Trustees and Lands Act 1918 was changed to Anglican Church of Australia Diocesan Trustees and Lands Act 1918 by No. 121 of 1976 s.
-7. This reference has not been changed due to its context.
+3 Now known as the Anglican Church of Australia Diocesan Trustees and Lands Act 1918.
+This reference has not been changed due to the context.

-4 The name of the “Church of England” was changed to the “Anglican Church in Australia” by No. 121 of 1976 s.
-7. This reference has not been changed due to its context.
+4 Under the Anglican Church of Australia Act 1976 s.
+7, a reference in a law of the State to “Church of England” or “Church of England in Western Australia” is to be construed as a reference to the “Anglican Church of Australia”, and that construction shall, unless the context otherwise requires, be and be deemed to be a direct amendment to that law.
+This reference has not been changed due to the context.

-5 Footnote no longer applicable.

-6 Other relevant Acts are:

-Hale School Act 1876

-Perth Anglican Church of Australia Collegiate School Act 1885

-Anglican Church of Australia (Diocesan Trustees) Act 1888

-Anglican Church of Australia Lands Vesting Act 1892

-Anglican Church of Australia School Lands Act 1896

-Anglican Church of Australia Lands Act 1914

-Anglican Church of Australia Diocesan Trustees and Lands Act 1918

-Anglican Church of Australia (Swanleigh land and endowments) Act 1979